taddeseanb/kenya-hub/docs/developer/tutorial-data-management/8-measure-quality.md

 To assess the availability of a service, it requires to monitor the availability of the service at intervals.
 A basic availability-test every 5 minutes is usually sufficient.
 Many software exists for availability monitoring, such as [Zabbix](https://zabbix.com/), [Nagios](https://nagios.org/), [CheckMK](https://checkmk.com/), [pingdom](https://www.pingdom.com/).
 A special mention for the Python based [GeoHealthCheck](https://geohealthcheck.org/) package, which includes the capability on WMS/WFS services to drill down to the data level starting from the GetCapabilities operation.

-This exersize assumes docker desktop to be installed.
+This exercise assumes docker desktop to be installed.
 Alternatively you can create a personal account at https://demo.geohealthcheck.org (click register in the login page).

 - Start by setting up a local GeoHealthCheck container: